 Dear RPO Newsletter Subscriber

-The RPO electronic newsletter is available in both Afrikaans and English .
+The RPO's electronic newsletter are available in both Afrikaans and English as from July 2015.

 Your urgent response will be highly appreciated.
 Click here for language preference

 Foot and mouth outbreak at the border with Zimbabwe

 The national RPO, the Animal Health Forum and the Red Meat Industry Forum immediately engaged in urgent talks with the Department of Agriculture, Forestry and Fisheries about the handling of an outbreak of foot and mouth disease on the Zimbabwean border.

 imbawe’s stock and veterinary services department already reported the outbreak of the disease to the OIE, the international organisation for animal health.
 At this stage, infections are limited to the controlled area.
 Weekly inspection of the affected premises and of all properties within a 20-km-radius zone continues.

 Weekly inspection of the affected premises and of all properties within a 20-km-radius zone continues.
 New outbreaks are a result of local spread from infected communal dip tank areas to adjacent ones as animals mix within the quarantined infected zone as they access water and grazing.
 Outbreaks in Chiredzi district are occurring in the routine vaccination areas adjacent to national parks with resident wild buffalo where cattle and wildlife share grazing and watering points as routine FMD vaccinations in these areas are long overdue..